-13.1.4 Date/Time settings
+Date/Time settings

-With this option, the firewall's date and time can be manually set.
-This option makes it possible to set the firewall's date and time according to your computer's settings.
-This option makes it possible to synchronize the firewall's local clock through NTP (Network Time Protocol) servers.
+Manual mode With this option, the firewall's date and time can be manually set.
+Synchronize with your machine This option makes it possible to set the firewall's date and time according to your computer's settings.
+Synchronize firewall time (NTP) This option makes it possible to synchronize the firewall's local clock through NTP (Network Time Protocol) servers.
 Complete this configuration by referring to List of NTP servers and List of NTP keys.
-This field appears only if the Manual mode option was selected.
+Date This field appears only if the Manual mode option was selected.
 Select the desired date from the calendar.
-This field appears only if the Manual mode option was selected.
+Time This field appears only if the Manual mode option was selected.
 Enter the desired time in HH:MM:SS format.
-Time zone defined for the firewall (GMT by default).
+Time zone Time zone defined for the firewall (GMT by default).
 The firewall must be restarted if the time zone is changed.